cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 As an [Organization Owner](/getting-started/glossary/#organization-owner), you can configure SAML SSO for your organization with your preferred identity provider.
 Configuration procedures differ for each IdP.
 See [configuration instructions](#configuration-instructions-for-specific-identity-providers) for some popular IdPs below.

-Once you've enabled SSO, users must sign in to Cobalt through the configured IdP.
-Personal login credentials will no longer work.
-This affects the following users:
+Once you've enabled SSO, users can sign in to Cobalt through the configured IdP.
+This affects the following roles:

 {{% owner-member-team-member %}}

+If [SAML SSO enforcement](#enforce-saml-sso) is off, users can authenticate in the following ways:

+- Through SAML SSO
+- With their email and password
+- Using Google authentication (OAuth), if relevant

 Here’s a general configuration workflow for SAML SSO: